Thousands of Borrowers Qualify for Automatic Student Loan Relief — Are You One?

 - You did not complete your degree or certificate program.

-The education department will complete its data match process in this month and notify eligible borrowers in the following weeks.
+The education department completed its data match process in September 2021 and began notifying borrowers soon thereafter.

 ITT Tech is one of more than 50 defunct schools included in the Department of Education’s Closed School Discharge program.
-Other schools include The Chef’s Academy, Concordia University, Corinthian Colleges, Everest University and dozens more.
+Other schools include The Chef’s Academy, Concordia University, the group of Corinthian Colleges and dozens more.

 This discharge program typically provides automatic loan forgiveness to qualifying borrowers three years after a school’s closure.
 However, if you believe you are eligible and you don’t want to wait three years, you may apply to the program manually to receive a speedier discharge.